Beta Alpha Psi

 - Social Interaction

 Beta Alpha Psi (BAP) is a national accounting, finance and information systems honor society whose broad objective is to promote and recognize scholastic achievement and professional excellence between accounting, finance and information systems students and alumni.
 The Loyola University Chicago Chapter of Beta Alpha Psi was chartered in 1960 and continues to grow in strength and diversity.
-Our faculty advisor, Dr. Brian Stanko, provides us with guidance and nurturing.
+Our faculty advisor, Dr. Kathy Horton, provides us with guidance and nurturing.

 We have earned the respect of accounting firms, industry and faculty because we maintain high standards and expectations of our members.
 Our success is dependent on the strong, active participation of our members.